lrlcardoso/RehabTrack_Workflow/README.md

 # RehabTrack_Workflow

-**RehabTrack_Workflow** is a modular, open-source pipeline for processing, analysing, and visualising upper-limb physiotherapy movements using **video and IMU data**.
+**RehabTrack Workflow** is a modular, open-source pipeline for processing, analysing, and visualising upper-limb physiotherapy movements using **hybrid video–IMU data**.
-Each stage in the workflow is contained in a separate repository, allowing for flexibility, transparency, and adaptation to different datasets or clinical protocols.
+Each stage in the workflow is contained in a separate repository, allowing for flexibility and adaptation to different datasets or clinical protocols.

 ---